Auth0

 </Location>

-After adding the sample PHP code and navigating to it (e.g., https://example.org/oidc/index.php), you should see a JavaScript-based popup box to "Log In with CILogon".
+After adding the sample PHP code and navigating to it (e.g., https://example.org/oidc/index.php), you should see a JavaScript-based popup box to "Sign in with CILogon".

-Click the "Log In With CILogon" button to be redirected to CILogon and select your Identity Provider (IdP).
+Click the "Sign in with CILogon" button to be redirected to CILogon.
+Select your Identity Provider (IdP), then click the "Log On" button.

 After authenticating with your IdP, you will be shown the HTTP environment variables that were set by mod_auth_openidc.